******* Mathematics at the Ness of Brodgar

 The clavicle = 13.09 or from now on 13.1 cm, would be unit to this building, and is 1/100 of the 13.1 metres proposed by Andrew B. Powell (Science or Symbolizm?1994) as standard for Newgrange.

-I do not mean to imply with all this that they were aware of arithmetical squares and square roots, what I do want to stress though time and again is that whole numbers, or near whole numbers arise constantly from the calculations of their geometry translated in ratios, that mathematically or calendrically meaningful numbers constantly come forward and that what they did, is : measuring in whole numbers, with specific units of length, designed to even out incompatabilities and incorporate them in their designs.
+I do not mean to imply with all this that they were aware of arithmetical squares and square roots, what I do want to stress though time and again is: that whole numbers, or near whole numbers arise constantly from the calculations of their geometry translated in ratios, that mathematically or calendrically meaningful numbers constantly come forward and that what they did, is : measuring in whole numbers, with specific units of length, designed to even out incompatibilities and incorporate them in their designs.
 That their ‘straight’ lines still are slightly curved may be because exactly straight was deemed weaker and less stable which is both true.

 Chance?